mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/12-type-guards/index.md

 title: Type guards and narrowing
 date: "2015-05-01T22:12:03.284Z"
 description: |
-  We've explored built-in type guards like typeof and instanceof, but there's a lot more power in type guards, including the ability to define your own!
+  We have explored built-in type guards like typeof and instanceof, but there's a lot more power in type guards, including the ability to define your own!
 course: fundamentals-v3